You Are in My System: Reception

 "You Are in My System" reached No. 64 on the Billboard Hot 100, while it topped both the Black Singles and Club Play charts.
 A Spanish version of the song called "Tu Estas En Mi Systema" was released by the System in late-1982.

 Robert Palmer version

 In 1983, the song was covered by the English rock singer Robert Palmer.
 This version, which was produced by Palmer and remixed by Dominique Blanc-Francard, reached No. 78 on the Billboard Hot 100 chart and also reached No. 33 on the Mainstream Rock chart.
 It was actually recorded after the rest of the Pride album had been completed when Palmer heard the original 12" promo copy at famous Paris private night club l'Elysées Matignon played by top DJ Bernie Bernthaler.
 He quickly flew back to cut it as an extra track, and it was recorded within 24 hours.
 He had even persuaded David Frank to play on it himself.
 This was the album's only successful single.
+Lyrics were changed in part from "It's a romantic vision, Of me and you, Holding hands on Sunday, And Monday too" to "It's a romantic vision of me and you, It happens all the time, My dreams are filled with you".